 If you are launching network automation projects in your company, I share these use cases for you to start with the right foot:

-The aim of this UC is to periodically collect the running-config of our network elements in an agnostic way and store it in a customized repository.
+The aim of this use cases is to periodically collect the running-config of our network elements in an agnostic way and store it in a customized repository.

 - Easy to be implemented by those who are starting to use automation technologies;